English

 Which supplements positively influence fertility?

 For women, age plays an important role in fertility.
-As a woman gets older, unfortunately, the quantity and quality of her eggs decrease.
+As a woman gets older, unfortunately, the quantity and quality of eggs decrease.
 From the age of 30, women become less fertile, and the risk of miscarriage gradually increases.
 Fortunately, with a healthy lifestyle, you can support your fertility as best as possible, provided there are no clear medical reasons for the absence of ovulation or pregnancy.

 • the number of sperm cells